Visiting Pompeii, Herculaneum, and Mount Vesuvius from Sorrento

 If you are travelling with young children, request the keys to the Baby Points located inside the site at the entrance.
 These are small "stations" where you can change and feed infants, and rest for a while.
 Touring the site with a pushchair or stroller is difficult, so opt for a baby backpack, if possible.
 You can leave your stroller in the luggage check at the entrance free of charge.

-Sorrento to Mount Vesuvius
+Trips to Mount Vesuvius from Sorrento

 From Herculaneum to Mount Vesuvius: